landnthrn/Simplified-YT-DLP-Created-by-landn.thrn/README.md

 A command prompt user interface for YT-DLP, with simplified commands and configurations optimized to download at highest quality audio & video always.

+Simple step by step instructions included of course

 ----------------------------

 SIMPLIFIED COMMANDS: